 Developer shall establish and maintain additional survey control as needed and final ROW monumentation throughout the duration of the Project.
-Developer shall replace all existing survey monuments and control points disturbed or destroyed.

 Developer shall tie any additional horizontal and vertical control for the Project to the TxDOT-supplied Primary (Level 2) or Secondary (Level 3) control network.
 If Developer chooses to use GPS methods, Developer shall meet the accuracy of the appropriate level of survey as defined in the TxDOT GPS User's Manual.